 - They have dense horns that allow them to break through snow and ice to forage for plants underneath.

 - Their thick, wooly coats protect them in temperatures lower than -40 degrees Fahrenheit.
-(Some yaks have even been observed swimming at this temperature!)
+They can swim in almost frozen waters without reducing their body temperature too much.
 That’s why our natural fiber makes for such great doggie sweaters.

 - Yak down is a sustainable, renewable fiber and is extremely rare.

 - Each yak only produces about a kilogram (2.2 lbs.) of fiber annually.
 That’s about the same amount produced by a tiny German angora rabbit!

 - Yak herders not only drink the animals’ milk, but also use it to make delicious butter and cheese, which you can find in our dog treats that promote health.